sagemath/sagewiki_to_gh-2022-10-10/graph_benchmark.md

  * Create a cycle on n nodes

 === Basic Algorithms ===
  .
-From a given database of graphs (sparse and dense, undirected), we will compute
+From a given database of graphs (sparse and dense), we will compute
  * Connectivity
  * Diameter
  * Girth